Ford Fiesta Brake Problems: Common Issues & Solutions Guide

 Causes

-- Uneven brake pad deposits on rotor surface
+- Uneven brake pad deposits on the rotor surface from improper bedding-in

 Solution

-- Disc replacement: If warped beyond service limits
+- Disc replacement: If warped or scored beyond service limits — replacement is the better long-term option

-- Wheel bearing check: Replace if worn or loose
+- Wheel bearing check: Replace if worn or loose, as bearing play amplifies disc runout

-- Proper bedding procedure: Follow correct pad break-in
+- Proper bedding procedure: Follow the correct 200–300 km break-in protocol for new pads

 DIY Difficulty: Hard | Time: 3-4 hours